How To Backup Jenkins Data and Configurations

 Jenkins Backup Using Thin Backup Plugin

 Jenkins Thin Backup is a popular plugin for backing up Jenkins.
-It backs up all the data based on your schedule and it handles the backup retention as well.
+It backs up all the data based on your schedule and handles backup retention as well.

-Following are the core features for this plugin.
+The following are the core features of this plugin.

 1. Full backup